sitevalidator/sourceviewer/README.md

 I wanted the ability to jump directly to a line by using an anchor, and also to colorize the syntax (not all web browsers do this automatically).

+Sometimes, you can't even use the contextual menu as it has been disabled on the web page that you want to inspect.

 But the main reason was to have a way to link to this source view directly, instead of using a contextual menu.

 ## Deploying